Heart of the Alien

-Heart of the Alien is a cinematic platform game developed by Interplay Entertainment and Virgin Interactive and was released by Virgin Interactive in 1994 for the Sega CD exclusively in North America.
+Heart of the Alien is a cinematic platform game developed by Interplay Productions and was released by Virgin Interactive Entertainment in 1994 for the Sega CD exclusively in North America.
 It is a sequel to Another World and continues the story directly from where the original ended.
 The game switches the player's role from Another World; this time the player takes control of Buddy, the main character's alien ally from the previous game.

 Gameplay

 The game's control scheme is largely similar to that of its predecessor Another World, though there are several new elements related to the character's powerful energized whip.
 For example, Buddy can swing from stalactites or similar objects and his shields are deployed instantly, unlike Lester's, which take a few seconds to charge.
 As in Another World, there is no heads-up display.

 Plot

 The story picks up immediately after the end of Another World.
 Buddy lands the flying creature in the ruins of his village, lays Lester down on a cot to rest and walks through the village, thinking of his past.
 A flashback follows showing that Buddy's people were captured by soldiers led by one of the alien humanoids with red eyes.
 After recovering his power whip Buddy returns to the prison he and Lester escaped from in the first game trying to save his people.

 Buddy and Lester overcome various obstacles, but later in the game Buddy is knocked unconscious, and Lester saves him by attacking an enemy alien but is electrocuted while doing so.
 Eventually Buddy is able to find the red-eyed alien and traps him in a cage with a beast that kills him.
 At the end of the game, Buddy gives Lester's body a ceremonial cremation.
 It is shown later how Buddy's village is rebuilt with its citizens living again in harmony.